EmanueleMottola/drs/README.md

 and documents they belong to.

 The web application computes the *cosine similarity* between the query and all the sentences of the documents, ranking the results accordingly.
-It

 # Reference